Barbaria (region): History

-Chinese sources
+The first contact of the Greeks with Barbaria came in the 3rd century BC, when the Ptolemies set up bases for elephant hunting.
+These bases remained in use as ports for the export of myrrh and frankincense throughout antiquity.
+There were many smaller ports that exported tortoiseshell and ivory.
+In the Periplus, Barbaria is said to lack a central government and is ruled by local chiefs.

 In the historical work known as the Book of Tang, an extensive chronicle compiled during the Tang dynasty, a region of Barbaria is described in great detail.
 This area, specifically the Berbera coast, is referred to as Pi-p'a-lo (皮波羅).
 The text provides valuable insights into the geography, culture, economy, and unique fauna of this part of the world.

 Below is an excerpt from the Book of Tang, offering a glimpse into life in Pi-p'a-lo:The country of Pi-p'a-lo contains four cities (州); the other (places) are all villages which are (constantly) at feud and fighting with each other.

 The inhabitants pray to Heaven and not to the Buddha.

 The land produces many camels and sheep, and the people feed themselves with the flesh and milk of camels and with baked cakes (燒餅).

 The (other) products are ambergris, big elephants' tusks and big rhinoceros horns.
 There are elephants' tusks which weigh over one hundred catties, and rhinoceros horns of over ten catties weight.